aahancoc/ShimLibs/README.md

 ##Notes
 * Just about every string output is a malloc()-allocated string.
 This means you should free it when you're done.
 * This uses asprintf() extensively.
 If you don't have asprintf(), get a compiler that does.
 (Or just use an asprintf() shim, if you have no choice.)
 * There is a global variable named CURRERROR that the ShimLibs dump custom errors to.
-Don't forget to a.) define CURRERROR and b.) check it after calling any
+Don't forget to a.) define CURRERROR and b.) check it after calling any ShimLib functions.

 ##Features
 ###Jansson